tensorlayer/TensorLayer/docs/user/tutorial.rst

 is "long" enough (a text corpus usually has billions words), the ignored information would not effect the final result.

-In PTB tutorial, we setted batch_size = 20, so we cut the dataset into 20 segments.
+In PTB tutorial, we set batch_size = 20, so we cut the dataset into 20 segments.
-At the begining of each epoch, we initialize (reset) the 20 RNN states for 20 segments, then go through 20 segments separately.
+At the beginning of each epoch, we initialize (reset) the 20 RNN states for 20 segments, then go through 20 segments separately.

-The training data will be generated as follow:
+A example of generating training data as follow:

 .. code-block:: python